jsavigny/slate/source/includes/_topics.md

 <aside class="notice">if vote = -1, the user has already downvoted,
-if vote = 1, the user has already upvoted, if vote = null, the user hasn't voted yet if vote = 0, then the topic is hidden from the user.</aside>
+if vote = 1, the user has already upvoted, if vote = null, the user hasn't voted yet, if vote = 0, then the topic is hidden from the user.</aside>

 <aside class="notice">if can_downvote is true, then the user can downvote the post,